Learn how to build a capsule wardrobe that's not a carbon copy of someone else's style

 Hint: If you have items that you put on and immediately take off, they aren’t your style for one reason or another.
 For me that was fit and flare skirts.
 I adore them on others, but I feel like a five-year-old when I put them on.
 Now I know they are all wrong for me, and I don’t even consider them.
 I feel the same way about anything loose and drapey.
 It’s just not me, but it might be perfect for you!

-Now that you know what your Twist is (or are.
-You can be a combo of multiple), look for the details that will tell your story.
+Now that you know what your Twist is (or Twists are.
+You can be a combination of multiple), look for the details that will tell your style story.
 Your wardrobe basics don’t have to be basic.
-A basic striped tee can have leather trim for an Edgy Classic vibe, or a peplum hem for a Cute Classic look, a cowl neck for a Soft Classic detail, a moisture-wicking fabric for a Sporty Classic outfit, and if you are Minimal Classic, keep to a timeless look.
+A classic striped tee can have leather trim for an Edgy Classic vibe, or a peplum hem for a Cute Classic look, a cowl neck for a Soft Classic detail, a moisture-wicking fabric for a Sporty Classic outfit, and if you are Minimal Classic, it’s already a timeless look.

 Assess what you already have, narrow it down, and figure out what’s missing.
 Do you have a lot of tops and only one good pair of pants that work with the season, fit well and look great on you?
 Do most of your shoes usually sit untouched or make you feel meh?
 Do you have a few go-to accessories you love and could wear with most outfits?
 Figure out what’s missing from your capsule wardrobe and make a shopping list.